Frankfurt Financial Centre

 Audio-Podcast "Mein Finanzplatz"

-In October 2020, Frankfurt Main Finance will launch the podcast “My Financial Centre – Meetings with People and Institutions”.
-In this podcast, the supporters of the financial centre will talk about what they particularly appreciate about the financial centre and why they are involved in Frankfurt Main Finance.
+In October 2020, Frankfurt Main Finance launched the podcast “My Financial Centre – Meetings with People and Institutions”.
+In this podcast, the supporters of the financial centre talk about what they particularly appreciate about the financial centre and why they are involved in Frankfurt Main Finance.